I help stressed-out health researchers write amazing grant proposals.

 I know the principles and strategies that make your proposal stand out to reviewers.

 Don't learn the hard way.
 Skip the trial and error.
-Get help with your grant writing from someone who knows how to increase your chances of success.
+Get help with your grant writing from someone who knows how to maximize your chances of success.